Ontario Walleye Fishing - Ontario Fly In Walleye Fishing

 In the daytime and in early spring, you will most likely catch smaller males, which stay at the spawning beds.
 The bigger females usually take off into deeper water during the day.
 If you are going after size instead of numbers, fish off the areas where Walleyes were spawning and fish deeper in the 10 to 15-foot depth.
 That's where the big females are.

-The Walleyes will swim up stream and hang around deep pools or back moving currents on either side of a rapids.
+The Walleyes will swim upstream and hang around deep pools or back-moving currents on either side of the rapids.
 When fishing in a river for Walleyes, the best thing to use is a float with a minnow or a worm.
-You can also cast Rapalas and Thundersticks and reel them in through the slower moving current and back-eddies.
+You can also cast Rapalas and Thundersticks and reel them in through the slower-moving current and back eddies.
 You can use jigs but you will get snagged many times and it can ruin your day.

 In the fall, many of the Walleyes go out into open water and stay suspended.
-Generally (not always) they tend to stay in 10 to 25 foot of water.
+Generally (not always) they tend to stay in 10 to 25 feet of water.
 Many fishermen like to troll with the Rapala "Down Deep Husky Jerks" and the Rattling Fat Raps.
-This is not the most exciting type of fishing but it's better then nothing.
+This is not the most exciting type of fishing but it's better than nothing.
 If you are in an area where there is a good population of Walleyes, you should catch them.
 You will need a depth finder and see where you are marking fish.
-The atmospheric pressure will effect what depth the Walleyes are at.
-If the pressure goes really low, the walleyes may stop feeding all together.
+The atmospheric pressure will affect what depth the Walleyes are at.
+If the pressure goes really low, the walleyes may stop feeding altogether.
 BUT…if the pressure starts rising, the Walleyes will start feeding and aggressively.
 Walleyes always feed the best when the pressure is on the rise.